 AND WHAT ABOUT BUSINESS VISAS?

-Business visas can be purchased in the embassy in your home country, and have single and multiply entry options.
+Business visas can be purchased in the embassy in your home country, and have single and multiple entry options.
 Tourists and business people must provide proof that they have a return ticket to leave the country.

 LIVING IN THE DOMINICAN REPUBLIC